 About The Programme

 The FMRI programme is currently in the business case development phase, building the strategic, scientific and economic case for a future marine research infrastructure.
-We are on a journey to explore the requirements, constraints, partnerships and technical options for the future capability, building towards a UKRI Infrastructure Fund bid in 2027.
+We are on a journey to explore the requirements, constraints, partnerships and technical options for the future capability as we lay the foundations for a major infrastructure investment.

 Objectives